darrenjw/python-smfsb/Development.md

 python3 -m pip install ./dist/smfsb-0.0.4.tar.gz
 # PyPI upload:
 python3 -m twine upload dist/*0.0.4*

 # Upgrade installed package:
 pip install --upgrade package-name
 ```

+Most of this logic is in the `Makefile`.

+After publishing on PyPI, also do a GitHub release.

+After the GitHub release, bump version number in the `Makefile` and `pyproject.toml`

 Python packaging tutorials: https://packaging.python.org/en/latest/tutorials/